coinwink/cryptocurrency-logos/README.md

 After the latest change yesterday, now it is particularly difficult to get coin logos from CMC.
 Before all logos were named according to coin IDs.
 Now they are named according to the internal CMC IDs.

-That is why I have created a PHP script that will automatically download all logos from CMC.<br>
+That is why today I have created a PHP script that automatically downloads all logos from CMC.

 How does it work?
 1. Using the CMC API, the script gets data for all coins in order to get public IDs for each coin